View basket (0 items $0.00)

 You may straddle two categories.
 You may have a more substantial condition such as scoliosis or a movement dysfunction that requires a customized approach.
 I provide this simplified summary to help you determine where you might fall in terms of treatment or therapeutics.

-For the Inflexible
+Yoga for the Inflexible

 Those in the first category, manipulation, tend to be more stable.
 Stiff generally equals stable.
 You are less vulnerable than the others and will tolerate a more strenuous class.
 However, I encourage you to try a restorative class to let go of tension.
-Holding poses for longer may help you to release, lengthen and create space in your body and mind.
+Holding yoga poses for longer may help you to release, lengthen and create space in your body and mind.

-For the Over Adaptable
+Yoga for the Over Adaptable

-Those in the second category need stability.
+Those in the second category of back disorder need stability.
 They are too mobile in their spines and lack control.
 Doing a type of yoga that encourages deep stretching could be injurious.
 It is generally recommended you work in midrange of a pose and not push into full Urdhva Mukha Svanasana (Upward-Facing Dog) or binding poses that require control and stability.
 Remember the rules of stretching and avoid passively holding poses that may overstretch your ligaments and injure your joints.
 Move from a place of stability and control.

-For Those That Prefer Moving In One Direction
+Yoga for Those That Prefer Moving In One Direction

 If you fall into the third category, movement specific, then it is useful to have an understanding of what motion makes you feel worse.
 Listen to your body.
-Experiment in a gentle class and practice with awareness.
+Experiment in a gentle yoga class and practice with awareness.
 Some conditions will require you to avoid certain movements.
 Conditions such as spondylolisthesis (no back bending), disc herniation (no forward bending) and osteoporosis (no forward bending) require modifications.
 Months or years after an injury, you may need to learn to move back into the painful direction to restore normal function.
 Working with a professional may be beneficial to get you on the right path.

-Finding the right class is important for those who have been through the health care system and are still experiencing pain.
+Finding the right yoga class is important for those who have been through the health care system and are still experiencing pain.
 Talk to your healthcare provider, or friends for ideas on finding the right class and instructor.

 More than 60 percent of people that have experienced back pain will have recurrence of symptoms .
 This high rate of recurrence has to do with the complexity of back pain.
 The common biomedically directed treatments for low back pain are directed at functional limitations.
 Gaining knowledge of the physical contributors to your back pain and dysfunction can help you avoid harmful positions.
 If your back pain has returned or you continue to hurt months after an injury despite your physically directed efforts, the reason may be more subtle.